An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

 \begin{proof} If $\varepsilon\leq n^{-1/2}$, the subdivision can be obtained by splitting the plane into $n+1$ regions, $n$ of which are very small and contain precisely one vertex each.
-From now on we assume that $n^{-1/2}<\varepsilon<1$.
-A simple curve whose relative interior does not pass through any vertex or crossing point of $\mathcal{D}$ will be called \textit{clean}.
-We begin subdividing the plane into $O(1/\varepsilon^2)$ closed, connected and interior disjoint regions which contain no more than $\lceil\varepsilon^2 n\rceil$ vertices of $G$ each, and whose boundaries, which do not contain any vertex of $G$, have a total of $O(n^2/\epsilon)$ intersections with with the edges of $\mathcal D$, Here, by an intersection what we really mean is a connected component of the intersection between an edge and the boundary of one of the regions; an edge and the boundary of a region can induce multiple intersections.
-This will be achieved through repeated applications of Theorem~\ref{teo:cycleseparator}.
+From now on, we assume that $n^{-1/2}<\varepsilon<1$.

+We begin by subdividing the plane into $O(1/\varepsilon^2)$ closed, connected and interior disjoint regions which contain no more than $\lceil\varepsilon^2 n\rceil$ vertices of $G$ each, and whose boundaries, which do not contain any vertex of $G$, have a total of $O(n^2/\varepsilon)$ intersections with with the edges of $\mathcal D$.
+Here, by an intersection what we really mean is a connected component of the intersection between an edge and the boundary of one of the regions; an edge and the boundary of a region can induce multiple intersections, but the number of intersections between them is always an integer.
+This will be achieved through repeated applications of Theorem~\ref{teo:cycleseparator} and Lemma~\ref{teo:triangulation}.
 More precisely, we will build a sequence $R_0,R_1,\dots,R_t$ of regions as follows: